manzoor-ali/manzoor-ali/README.md

 ## Available Scripts

-In the project directory, you can run: If you just colne the repository you have to run npm install cammand but make sure you have node v 16.14.0
+In the project directory, you can run npm install and make sure you have node v 16.14.0

 ### `npm install`